raspberrypi/documentation/configuration/config-txt.md

 !Option !!
 Description
 |-
 !align="right"|arm_freq
 | Frequency of ARM in MHz.
-Default 700
+Default 700.
 |-
 !align="right"|gpu_freq
 | Sets core_freq, h264_freq, isp_freq, v3d_freq together.
-Default 250
+Default 250.
 |-
 !align="right"|core_freq
 | Frequency of GPU processor core in MHz.
 It has an impact on ARM performance since it drives L2 cache.
-Default 250
+Default 250.
 |-
 !align="right"|h264_freq
 | Frequency of hardware video block in MHz.
-Default 250
+Default 250.
 |-
 !align="right"|isp_freq
 | Frequency of image sensor pipeline block in MHz.
-Default 250
+Default 250.
 |-
 !align="right"|v3d_freq
 | Frequency of 3D block in MHz.
-Default 250
+Default 250.
 |-
 !align="right"|avoid_pwm_pll
 | Don't dedicate a pll to PWM audio.
 This will reduce analogue audio quality slightly.
 The spare PLL allows the core_freq to be set independently from the rest of the gpu allowing more control over overclocking.
-Default 0
+Default 0.
 |-
 !align="right"|sdram_freq
 | Frequency of SDRAM in MHz.
-Default 400
+Default 400.
 |-
 !align="right"|over_voltage
 | ARM/GPU core voltage adjust. [-16,8] equates to [0.8V,1.4V] with 0.025V steps. <ref name=voltages>What this means is that you can specify -16 and get 0.8V as the GPU/core voltage, and specify 8 and get 1.4V</ref> Default is 0 (1.2V).
-Values above 6 are only allowed when force_turbo or current_limit_override are specified (which set the warranty bit)
+Values above 6 are only allowed when force_turbo or current_limit_override are specified (which set the warranty bit).
 |-
 !align="right"|over_voltage_sdram
-| Sets over_voltage_sdram_c, over_voltage_sdram_i, over_voltage_sdram_p together
+| Sets over_voltage_sdram_c, over_voltage_sdram_i, over_voltage_sdram_p together.
 |-
 !align="right"|over_voltage_sdram_c
 | SDRAM controller voltage adjust. [-16,8] equates to [0.8V,1.4V] with 0.025V steps.
-Default 0 (1.2V) <ref name=voltages />
+Default 0 (1.2V). <ref name=voltages />
 |-
 !align="right"|over_voltage_sdram_i
 | SDRAM I/O voltage adjust. [-16,8] equates to [0.8V,1.4V] with 0.025V steps.
-Default 0 (1.2V)<ref name=voltages />
+Default 0 (1.2V).<ref name=voltages />
 |-
 !align="right"|over_voltage_sdram_p
 | SDRAM phy voltage adjust. [-16,8] equates to [0.8V,1.4V] with 0.025V steps.
-Default 0 (1.2V)<ref name=voltages />
+Default 0 (1.2V).<ref name=voltages />
 |-
 !align="right"|force_turbo
 | Disables dynamic cpufreq driver and minimum settings below.
 Enables h264/v3d/isp overclock options.
 Default 0.
 May set warranty bit.
 |-
 !align="right"|initial_turbo
 | Enables turbo mode from boot for the given value in seconds (up to 60) or until cpufreq sets a frequency.
-Can help with sdcard corruption if overclocked.
+Can help with SD card corruption if overclocked.
 Default 0 <ref name=initial_turbo>http://www.raspberrypi.org/phpBB3/viewtopic.php?f=29&t=6201&start=425#p180099</ref>
 |-
 !align="right"|arm_freq_min
 | Minimum value of arm_freq used for dynamic clocking.
-Default 700
+Default 700.
 |-
 !align="right"|core_freq_min
 | Minimum value of core_freq used for dynamic clocking.
-Default 250
+Default 250.
 |-
 !align="right"|sdram_freq_min
 | Minimum value of sdram_freq used for dynamic clocking.
-Default 400
+Default 400.
 |-
 !align="right"|over_voltage_min
 | Minimum value of over_voltage used for dynamic clocking.
-Default 0
+Default 0.
 |-
 !align="right"|temp_limit
 | Overheat protection.
 Sets clocks and voltages to default when the SoC reaches this Celsius value.
-Setting this higher than default voids warranty.
-Default 85
+Setting this higher than default voids your warranty.
+Default 85.
 |-
 !align="right"| current_limit_override
 | Disables SMPS current limit protection when set to "0x5A000020".
 Can help if you are currently hitting a reboot failure when overclocking too high.
-May set warrany bit.<ref name=current_limit_override>http://www.raspberrypi.org/phpBB3/viewtopic.php?f=29&t=6201&start=325#p170793</ref>
+May set warranty bit.<ref name=current_limit_override>http://www.raspberrypi.org/phpBB3/viewtopic.php?f=29&t=6201&start=325#p170793</ref>
 |}

 ###force_turbo mode
   force_turbo=0
-enables dynamic clocks and voltage for the ARM core, GPU core and SDRAM.
+Enables dynamic clocks and voltage for the ARM core, GPU core and SDRAM.
 When busy, ARM frequency go up to "arm_freq" and down to "arm_freq_min" on idle.
 "core_freq", "sdram_freq" and "over_voltage" behave the same. "over_voltage" is limited to 6 (1.35V).
-Non default values for the h264/v3d/isp parts are ignored. force_turbo=1 disables dynamic clocking, so all frequencies and voltages stay high.
+Non-default values for the h264/v3d/isp parts are ignored. force_turbo=1 disables dynamic clocking, so all frequencies and voltages stay high.
 Overclocking of h264/v3d/isp GPU parts is allowed as well as setting "over_voltage" to 8 (1.4V).